chillout2k/ExOTA-Milter/README.md

 [...]
 ```

-The problem of this IP based ACL is that many other Exchange-Online customers/tenants are sending from the same IP-ranges as well! **This means that nearly any Exchange-Online smarthost tends to be an open relay unless additional authentication mechanism on a higher layer than IP takes place!
-IP-ACLs are definitely not enough!**
+The problem of this IP based ACL is that many other Exchange-Online customers/tenants are sending from the same IP-ranges as well! **This means that many smarthost configured to relay mails comming from Exchange-Online tends to be an open relay (for Microsoft customers) unless additional authentication mechanism on a higher layer than IP takes place!
+IP-address based ACLs are definitely not the right way to achieve this!**

 ## x509 client certificate presented by Exchange-Online
 The Exchange-Online platform also *presents* a x509 client certificate to identitfy onself to the smarthost.
 Taking a closer look at the received header we´ll notice that the certificates common name (CN) *mail.protection.outlook.com* is not realy tenant specific.
 Although the certificate provides additional security regarding the identity of the client system, it does not provide identity regarding the tenant. **IMHO that´s stil not enough to permit relaying!**